aholstenson/miio/README.md

 The intent of this library is to support all miIO-compatible devices and to provide an easy to use API for them.
-The library maps specific device models to generic device types to simplify interacting with them.
+The library maps specific device models to generic device types with well defined capabilities to simplify interacting with them.

 Currently supported devices are: